Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: The Model in Practice

-\section{Visualization}
+Assumption 1. was argued in Section \ref{s0206}, while 2. seems reasonable, considering the scaling property of the Navier-Stokes Equations (if the velocity field $v(x,t)$ is a solution then so is $\frac{1}{\vl}v(\frac{x}{\vl}, \frac{t}{\vl^2})$), which implies that eddies should superpose as an eddy from a global vantage point - this is essentially ``character''.
+Assumption 3. means that each eddy receives its energy from a source external to their isolated local universe, either from the ``energy cascade'' or by direct stirring.
+That an intermittent eddy action can be represented by the pushforward transfer $T_k^*$ depends on whether 4. holds.
+Clearly 4. (a, c) follow directly from (b).
+So the experimental verification of the model reduces to 4. (b) which is an interpretation of Ott's Chaos Game \cite{ba00038} detailed in Section \ref{s020302}.

+Restating 4. (b) succinctly by Theorem \ref{s03010001}: Is it true that at any locus $z\in\C$ on the free surface, the horizontal component $v_{L+1}$ of the next surface velocity field depends only on the current one $v_L$ via the following probabilities?

+This property is only likely to hold on a small scale, where turbulent yet smooth stretching and folding of the fluid, transitions to non-differentiable intermittent eddy interactions due to the arising relevance of sweeping molecular effects at near-infinite Reynolds numbers.

+\subsection{Visualization}

-When considering the transfer operator over stream functions, one encounters a proliferation of branch cuts, as the transfer iteration progresses.
+When considering the transfer operator over stream functions, one encounters a proliferation of branch cuts as the transfer iteration progresses.
 This can make the visualization of streamlines - the level curves of the stream function - quite difficult.
-Note that stream functions in $\bPsXc$ are only required to be almost everywhere smooth, and the transfer iteration results in a countably infinite Hutchinson union of branch cuts in $\psib$, which pose no issue theoretically, despite the visual and algorithmic mess they create in practice.
-This is illustrated by Figure \ref{s04000001} with transfer parameters
+Note that stream functions in $\bPsXc$ are only required to be almost everywhere smooth, and the transfer $\T$ produces a finite Hutchinson union of new branch cuts at each iteration, which pose no issue theoretically, despite the visual and algorithmic mess they create in practice.
+This is illustrated by Fig. \ref{s04010001} with transfer parameters

-Therefore in order to iteratively visualize the flow field, one seems to have no option but to resort to an iteration over the velocity field. $\psi_0$ can be chosen arbitrarily, as apparent from Theorem \ref{s03050001}, so we choose $\psi_0:=\sum_k w_k T_k^*\psi_{c_k,p_k}$ as discussed at the end of Section \ref{s0304}, where $c_k=\Log\ \cf_k$ (choosing $C=2\pi$ in Section \ref{s0301}) for an IFS of Section \ref{s0204}.
+Therefore in order to visualize the flow field, one seems to have no option but to resort to an iteration over the velocity field. $\psi_0$ can be chosen arbitrarily, as apparent from Theorem \ref{s03050001}, so we choose $\psi_0:=\sum_k w_k T_k^*\psi_{c_k,p_k}$ as discussed at the end of Section \ref{s0304}, where $c_k=\Log\ \cf_k$ (choosing $C=2\pi$ in Section \ref{s0301}) for an IFS of Section \ref{s0204}.
 The evolution in the velocity field progresses according to Theorem \ref{s03020001}.
-So we have the following recursive iteration for the velocity field, over the flow space $(\bPsXc, D)$ with preserved character $c=\sum_k w_k\Log\ \cf_k$ and $X\supset\langle T_1,\ldots,T_n\rangle$.
+So we have the following recursive iteration for the velocity field, over the flow space $(\bPsXc, D)$ with preserved character $c=\sum_k w_k\Log\ \cf_k$ over the compact region $X\supset\langle T_1,\ldots,T_n\rangle$.

-Once we have arrived at a large enough iteration level $L\in\N$, we may execute a streamline solver algorithm, resulting in a preferable image as in Figure \ref{s04000002}.
-The transfer iteration is visualized in Figure \ref{s04000003}.
-Note the apparent convergence to an attractor flow field, as predicted by Section \ref{s03}.